 Richmond, a town of approximately 50 square miles in Washington County(South County) Rhode Island is bounded by the Wood, Usquepaug, and Pawcatuck rivers and was founded in 1747.
 It was primarily an agricultural area composed of a number of mill vilages.

-The Society meets four to six times annually either at the Bell School (built 1826) in Wyoming, RI or at the Clark Memorial Library in Carolina, RI.
+The Society tries to meet four to six times annually either at the Bell School (built 1826) in Wyoming, RI or at the Clark Memorial Library in Carolina, RI.
 These meetings are educational, business, and social in nature.
+Presentations are also given at the Wood River Chapel.
 Outside speakers have presented such varied subjects over the years as:

 • Secretary – Johanna Wolke

 • Treasurer – Carolyn Richard

 • Members at large – Dory Wagner, Virginia Williams, and Jessica Wolke

 The Society’s extensive archives are located at the Clark Memorial library.
 The Society owns and maintains two buildings: the Bell School and the original Richmond Town Clerk’s Office in the historic village of Carolina.
 It has, in conjunction with a member and the R.I.Historic Preservation and Heritage Commission, placed a marker at the historic stone dam in Hope Valley.
 It will assist those who own historical houses in placing such markers.

 The Society has published three books, two of which are still in print and available.
 They are:

 • Driftways into the Past a history of Richmond published in 1977